Updated: 2 hours ago

 Breathe with the movement while supported.
 Oxygen helps blood flow into our muscles and clean toxins away as we workout (along with many other benefits).

-Neck Reliever: 5 reps rolling your head side to side, not backwards.
-Chin down to chest, slow and controlled like a pendulum with increased depth and pause at the top.
-Then 5 neck clocks.
+Neck Reliever: 10 reps rolling your head side to side, not backwards.
+Neck-U's are Chin down to chest, slow and controlled like a pendulum with increased depth and pause at the top.
+Then 10 Neck Clocks.
 Side to side ticking motion, slow and steady without shrugging the shoulders up.
-Avoid forcing the movement.
+Avoid forcing the movement and keep chin pointed forward.
+Finally, 10 Neck Turns.
+Gentle turns of the head, left to right and back again.

 Arm Circles: 10 forward -10 backward.
 This can be alternating each side or one side and then the other.
 If you're sitting or have shoulder limitations do elbow circles instead.
 Bend your elbow at a relaxed 90 degrees and rotate just your shoulder.
 Keep chest forward, top of head up and core braced.
 Do not push through pain.
 Limit your range of motion or slow down your movement if any discomfort is felt.
 Remember to brace the core, this will limit side to side shifting.